Zion to Bryce Canyon Itinerary (1–3 Days): Best Route, Map & How to Plan Your Trip

 Overnight in Kanab

 Kanab is located just outside of the East Entrance to Zion.
-Even though it’s a short detour from the Zion – Bryce Canyon drive, it can be a good place to stay since it will be closer to Bryce Canyon for your trip there the next day.
+Even though it’s a small detour from the Zion – Bryce Canyon drive, it can be a good place to stay since it will be closer to Bryce Canyon for your trip there the next day.
 Also, accommodations in Kanab will likely be much cheaper than in Springdale.

 But you can sleep in Springdale too, especially if that’s where you stayed the previous night and don’t feel like changing hotels too often.